Accessibility Statement

 Management Approach

-Throughout our nearly 150-year history, Lilly has worked to address some of the most pressing health challenges facing humanity, including infections, diabetes, depression, cancer and obesity.
-Today, more than 55 million people are estimated to use Lilly medicines.
+Throughout our nearly 150-year history, Lilly has worked to address some of the most pressing health challenges including infectious diseases, diabetes, depression, cancer and obesity.
+Today, more than 58 million people are estimated to use Lilly medicines.

 Pricing in the U.S.